capjamesg/python-packaging-best-practices/docs/index.md

 ### Project Documentation

 READMEs are the first entry point for many developers to coding projects, but it should not be your only documentation.
 Long READMEs with extensive technical text and examples can become unwieldy and cause information overload.
 For documenting the full functionality of your project, and discussing specific topics in more depth, you should maintain external documentation.

 Python documentation tools like mkdocs and sphinx create websites to host your project documentation.
 The advantage of using a documentation tool built with Python in mind is that these tools often offer extensions that work with your codebase.
 For example, you can use the `pydocstrings` module to use docstrings to generate documentation with `mkdocs`.
 Sphinx has a module for generating documentation from docstrings, too.

 In your documentation, you should have:

 1. Your README (you worked so hard on it, why not re-use it for your project home page?)
 2. Links to important resources like your license, contributing guidelines, and code of conduct
 3. Coverage for your codebase (optional, but preferred)

 You should document all public functions and classes in your project.
 These functions should have:

 1. Type hints
 2. Clear, descriptive summaries
 3. Documentation for what each function parameter does
 4. Example usage, if relevant

 You can include all of this information in your Python docstrings.
 If you do, this information will be consumed by more than just your documentation.
 For example, Visual Studio Code offers rich syntax highlighting based on some information in docstrings.
 When you hover over a function name in Visual Studio Code, the IDE shows the docstring information.

 ## Linting

 Everyone has their own code style preferences, but there is one thing on which we can all agree: it is easier to both read and contribute to code that is consistent in style.
 Linters can help with this.

 You can use `black` to lint your code.
 Out of the box, black provides sane defaults for linting.
 Then, you can use `isort` to order your import statements, ensuring consistency across your project.

 When you run a linter for the first time, be sure to do so in a separate PR if your project has other contributors.
 Do not include any other code changes in such a PR.
 If your code has never been linted before, or was not linted in a while, you will end up with lots of changes that are hard for someone to review.
 Your PR will probably get rejected for this reason.

-- makefile
-- black, pytest
+To help people comply with your project linting requirements, create a `Makefile` that includes a command to run the requisite commands to prepare code for review.
+Share guidance on how to use this command in your Contributing guidelines.

+## Versioning

+TODO

 ## Release Notes

+Release notes help developers track the evolution of your project.
+You should write release notes before publishing any version of your project, if your project is a library intended for distribution.
+Keep note of all of your release notes in a changelog.
+The Make a Changelog site has an easy-to-use template you can use to start your project changelog.

+In your changelog, note:

+- Additions: What methods and logic did you add to the project?
+- Deprecations: Did you remove anything from the library?
+- Bugs Fixed: What bugs did you fix?
+Include links to any GitHub Issues that may be relevant to the bug.
+- And anything else you think is important for someone to know who is reading your changelog.

+## Continuous Integration

+- DRY in your project documentation
+- Release checklist
+  - updated version in pyproject.toml / _ init _ .py
-- changelog
+  - written changelog
+  - created a version on github
+  - published release notes
+- library promotion
+- conclusion
+- web demos?

+## Conclusion

+This guide is intended as reference material for packaging Python projects and preparing them for release.
+In this guide, we have covered everything from writing a comprehensive README to what to include in your project release notes (if your project is a library).

+While packaging work can feel secondary to the "main" work of a project, writing strong documentation, developing a continuous integration pipeline, and other pieces of advice mentioned in this e-book are a crucial part of publishing a project.

+The easier your project is to understand and the less time it takes to solve a problem with your project, the better.
+A big part of this is providing an easy way for someone to get started: concise installation instructions, a web demo, etc.

+If you have any topics you would like to see covered in this e-book, or exapanded upon, please review our contribution guidelines for more information.
+I am eager to include as much information as possible here, while preserving conciseness, to build a one-stop-shop for key information about preparing Python projects for release.